mohitsindhuthegreat/like-api/replit.md

 ## Overview

 This is a Free Fire Like Bot API service built with Flask that automates the process of sending likes to Free Fire players across multiple servers.
-The application uses Protocol Buffers for API communication, AES encryption for securing UIDs, and supports various Free Fire servers including IND, BR, US, SAC, NA, MENA, and THAI.
+The application uses Protocol Buffers for API communication, AES encryption for securing UIDs, and supports various Free Fire servers including IND, BR, US, SAC, NA, PK, MENA, and THAI.

 ## User Preferences